dan3944/emovi/README.md

   - Python libraries: `numpy`, `easygui`, `indicoio`
   - Other: ffmpeg

-Emovi was created at HackBeanpot 2016 by Daniel Cohen and Nick Westin, and won the "Most Fun Idea" award.
+This was created at HackBeanpot 2016.